mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 ## Supported Directives

 This section lists all the directives you can use in the CDN360 Edge Logic.
-Although most of them are unmodified from the open-source version of NGINX, many have been modified to better suit the needs of a CDN proxy server.
+Although most of them are unmodified from the open-source version of nginx, many have been modified to better suit the needs of a CDN proxy server.
 CDNetworks also introduced some proprietary directives.

-Each non-proprietary directive includes a direct link to the official NGINX documentation.
+Each non-proprietary directive includes a direct link to the official nginx documentation.
 A detailed description is provided if the directive has been modified from the original version, such as limitations on the parameters of some directives.

 In the following list, the <span class="badge">standard</span> directives are available to all customers and should cover the most common use cases.
 The <span class="badge dark">advanced</span> directives are usually more resource-consuming than the standard ones and will be granted on a case-by-case basis.
 If you need one or more of them, contact CDNetworks customer service.